 - Preheat the oven to 375 F. Butter and flour the sides of two 6-inch cake pans.
 Line the bottom of each pan with a circle of parchment paper (trace the bottoms over the parchment with a pencil then cut to size).

 - In a large mixing bowl, combine the flour, sugar, cocoa, baking soda, and salt.
-Make a small well in the centre and add the cider vinegar, vanilla, oil, and water.
+Make a small well in the center and add the cider vinegar, vanilla, oil, and water.
 Whisk to combine, until there only a few lumps remain.
 Divide the batter between the two cake pans and bake for 20-25 minutes or until the tops spring back to a touch.
 Let the cakes cool completely in the pans before turning them upside down.

 - To make the frosting, whip the butter in a large mixing bowl on medium.
 Add the curry, icing sugar, and milk, and mix on low, increasing to medium, until the icing is soft and fluffy.
 Add the coconut and mix on low.

 - With a serrated knife, slice the rounded tops off each cooled cake layer.
 Place a small dollop of icing on a cake board or plate, and place one layer on the plate.
-Spread an even layer of icing overtop the first layer, then place the second layer on top of that.
+Spread an even layer of icing overtops the first layer, then place the second layer on top of that.
 Let the cake freeze for about 15 minutes.
 Continue icing the cake using a spatula or offset spatula.
 Optional: dust the top of the cake with cocoa powder.
 Serve.